JuanWebDeveloper/Java-Exercises/README.md

 ## `Exercise Eleven`

 Carry out the construction of an algorithm that allows, according to a phrase passed through the console, to indicate the length of this phrase, additionally how many vowels it has of **"a,e,i,o,u"**.

+## `Exercise Twelve`

+Request two words by keyboard, indicate if they are the same, if they are not the same, show their differences.